AsaTyr2018/AIHost/README.md

 The application automatically detects available apps by scanning the `compose/` directory for subfolders that contain a `docker-compose.yml` file.
 The folder name becomes the application name.
-The web interface shows running containers with buttons to start, stop or rebuild them, while available applications can be installed or deinstalled.
+The web interface shows running containers with buttons to start, stop or rebuild them.
+Available apps are listed in an **AppStore** tab where they can be installed or deinstalled.
 Compose commands are only used for install, deinstall and rebuild operations and run in the respective application folder.
 No manual repository registration or image building is performed by AIHost.